 May 29, 2013

 There are only 17 days left until our Nature Gardens and Nature Lab exhibits open!
 This makes me extremely excited and a little bit nauseous.
 To cope with the craziness, all I have to do is go and visit our new Nature Lab babies.
 Just in case you're feeling stressed out too, here's some baby love for you: This is our new program opossum, Didelphis virginiana.
 She is a rescue animal that we were lucky enough to get from a local rehabber.
 She is blind in one eye (from a dog attack) which makes her unreleasable, and therefore our newest and cutest ambassador for L.A. wildlife.

+Look she smiles, even though she's blind in one eye!
 We also have 14 baby Norway rats, Rattus norvigicus!
 They are currently in training to move into their new home which will be decked out with lots of toys including ladders, wheels, tubes, and a see-saw or two.

 Our baby rats snuggle up for a nap You've already met our harvester ants, Pogonomyrmex spp., but here is a much better close up of the babies, aka larvae.
 You'll be able to visit them in the Nature Lab and watch their older sisters caring for them.

 Antlings are cute too!
 Recently one of our crayfish, Procambarus clarkii, had about 100 babies hatch.
 The fry (that's what you call a baby crayfish...not because they're good eating though) are about the size of a quarter and they zip around tank town like anything.
 This is mostly because they are looking for food, and trying to escape being eaten by the adults.
 What can I say, it's a hard life!

+Biggy-baby and not-so-biggy-baby hanging out together.
 Last but not least, here is one of our California Newts, Taricha torosa.
 Did you know that baby newts are called efts?
 If you are an avid L.A.
 Times crossworder, then you already know this, I swear eft is in the puzzle, like every other week!

+Who could say no to one of our baby newts?
 Want to meet our new babies?
 Come by the Nature Lab after it opens on June 9!

 February 23, 2013